adamterlson/AgenticStateMachines/README.md

 > "They can make decisions and act without the need for human intervention or a human in the loop.
 They are always online, listening, reacting and analyzing domain-specific data in real time, making decisions and acting on them."

-By this description, AI Agents are also a **Finite State Machine (FSM)**—a pattern/tool that has been foundational in engineering long-running workflows and predictable systems.
+AI Agents are **Finite State Machines**—a pattern/tool that has been foundational in engineering long-running workflows, service orchestration, and predictable systems.

 ## The Perfect Pair: LLMs and State Machines for Smarter, More Reliable AI Agents